 Find & Apply For Jobs

-Crime scene forensic science technicians collect and analyze physical evidence from crime scenes.
-They photograph scenes, gather DNA samples, and retrieve fingerprints.
-Technicians work closely with law enforcement to provide detailed reports that support criminal investigations.
-This role requires precision, scientific knowledge, and the ability to work under pressure.
+Crime scene forensic science technicians play a vital role in collecting and analyzing evidence to help solve crimes.
+They document crime scenes, gather evidence such as fingerprints and DNA samples, and work closely with law enforcement agencies.
+These technicians must have strong attention to detail and be able to work under pressure.
 Below you can find different crime-scene-forensic-science-technician jobs in and around your location.

 Industry Trends & Salary Expectations